WW Recipe of the Day: Crock Pot Carrot Cake Baked Oatmeal

 If you've never tried crock pot baked oatmeal, it's a great make-ahead breakfast that can be quickly reheated for a filling and healthy way to begin your day.

-I keep playing with my basic crock pot baked oatmeal to make it lighter and healthier.
-This time I:
+I keep playing with my easy slow cooker baked oatmeal recipe to make it lighter and healthier.

 - Omitted the oil altogether and used more unsweetened applesauce to compensate.